SamEureka/do-or-do-not/README.md

 # do-or-do-not
-A todo with auto-expiring todo's... you can either do, or do not... there is no try.
+A todo with auto-expiring todo's.
+Do, or do not... there is no try.